adyatlov/sbun/README.md

 Features
 --------

-Writes service task list with task name, ID, starting, running and killing timestamps in a CSV format to the standard output.
+Writes service task list to the standard output in the CVS format.
+The order of columns is:

+1. task name
+1. starting timestamp
+1. running timestamp
+1. killing timestamp
+1. task ID
+1. path to the task directory